-ModWood is leading the way with its environmentally friendly, low-maintenance range of wood composite decking boards, which are made from eco building materials such as recycled milk containers and non-virgin pine products.
+ModWood is leading the way with its low-maintenance range of wood composite decking boards, which are made from recycled milk containers and non-virgin pine products.

 ModWood is committed to conserving the Australian environment.
-We use eco friendly decking materials to create our high-quality recycled decking; approximately 90 per cent of the material content of our decking boards is either recycled or reclaimed.
-Each lineal metre of ModWood decking board contains approximately 37 recycled plastic milk bottles and around two kilograms of reclaimed pine dust (137 x 23mm board)
+We use eco reclaimed pine material to create our high-quality recycled decking; approximately 90 per cent of the material content of our decking boards is either recycled or reclaimed.
+Each lineal metre of ModWood decking board (137 x 23 mm) contains approximately 37 recycled plastic milk bottles and around two kilograms of reclaimed pine dust.

-This dedication to developing environmentally responsible products has seen us emerge as a leader for recycled decking in Sydney, and Australia-wide.
+This dedication to developing a high recycled/reclaimed content decking products has seen us emerge as a leader for recycled decking in Sydney, and Australia-wide.

 ModWood and the Environment

-ModWood’s use of eco friendly decking materials makes our products particularly suitable for ecologically sensitive areas, as they contain no nasty chemicals that could leach out.
+ModWood’s use of non toxic decking materials makes our products particularly suitable for ecologically sensitive areas, as they contain no nasty chemicals that could leach out.
 The environment doubly benefits, as the product uses recycled and waste products which would otherwise be squandered, potentially ending up as landfill.

 The pine dust used within our decking boards is a by-product of timber milling.
-By using this eco building material, we are conserving our precious native forest timbers, and making positive inroads to reducing global warming and habitat degradation.
+By using this reclaimed eco building material, we are conserving our precious native forest timbers, and making positive inroads to reducing habitat degradation and demand for virgin materials.
 The pine we use comes from AFS (Australian Forestry Standard) certified plantation-grown, sustainably-managed pine.
 And as ModWood requires no painting, staining or oiling, potentially polluting preservatives are also avoided.

 Green Building Council Member

-Our use of eco building materials means there are no formaldehydes used in the production of ModWood, and there is no noticeable Volatile Organic Compounds (VOC's) after processing.
+Our proprietary world class formulation means there are no formaldehydes used in the production of ModWood, and there is no noticeable Volatile Organic Compounds (VOC's) after processing.
 ModWood is a member of the Green Building Council of Australia (GBCA), which was established in 2002, to develop a sustainable Australian property industry and drive the adoption of green building practices through market-based solutions.

-We supply our eco-friendly recycled decking in Sydney and all capital cities and regional areas.
+We supply our non-toxic, recycled decking in Melbourne and all capital cities and regional areas.
 We are Australia wide and the original Australian wood composite manufacturer.
 Click on the ‘Where to Buy’ tab to find out more.

 ModWood Technologies win Premier's Innovative Products Sustainability Award